| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 Currently not used. |

-like object of class kproto
+kmeans like object of class kproto:

 cluster |